enarx/website/docs/Clouds.md

 ### Availability

 Not all instances are available by default to all customers.
 For access to the above instances, you may need to contact Equinix directly.

+## Google Cloud

+Google does not offer SGX VMs.
+And while Google does have a bare-metal service through a third party partnership, the latest generation of CPUs in their offering is one generation behind.
+We expect this to change in the future.

+## IBM Cloud

+Research is currently in progress.

 ## PhoenixNAP